- Before an Evacuation

 Department of Defense and Uniformed Military Personnel

 Uniformed military personnel and their dependents are covered separately under the Department of Defense Joint Federal Travel Regulations.
 Assigned DOD civilians, military, and family members should contact their parent organizations.
-Those assigned to the Defense Attaché Office should contact DIA Headquarters; and those assigned under the Defense Security Cooperation Agency (Military Group, ODC, etc.) should contact their Combatant Command.
-If DOD personnel have questions, contact the Defense Attaché Service, Support Services Branch at DASSupportServices@dodiis.mil.
+Those assigned to the Defense Attaché Office should contact DIA Headquarters; or reach out to DASSupportServices@dodiis.mil, and those assigned under the Defense Security Cooperation Agency (Military Group, ODC, etc.) should contact their Combatant Command.

 Members of Household

 Members of Household (MOH) who have elected to leave post are not authorized evacuation benefits; however, the Global Community Liaison Office (GCLO) encourages them to remain in contact with GCLO, the Community Liaison Office (CLO) coordinator, and the community at post.
 MOHs can participate in informational sessions and stay informed through emails and other communications.

 Subsistence Expense Allowance (SEA) Overview